Vierbeuter/craft-module-field-type/README.md

 ### I'd like to see some results…

-Depending on this library you can make this:
+When using this library you can make this:

 ![Content modules when not using this lib](./docs/matrix-block-fields-then.png)

 become this:

 ![Content modules when using this lib](./docs/matrix-block-fields-now.png)

+and this:

 ```php
 // …